Captain Stephen McGregor (1908–1944)

 Early Life & Family

-The Wilson family was recorded on the census on April 27, 1910 living at 1718 Lancaster Avenue in Wilmington.
+The Wilson family was recorded on the census in April 1910 living at 1718 Lancaster Avenue in Wilmington.
 Later that year, on September 21, 1910, Charles’s mother died of tuberculosis.
-On March 21, 1912, Charles’s father remarried to Annie E. Hickman (née Duffey, c.
+On March 21, 1912, Charles’s father remarried, to Annie E. Hickman (née Duffey, c.
 1874–1940).
 By the time of the next census in January 1920, the family was living at 614 Concord Avenue in Wilmington.

 The early 1920s were difficult for Charles.
-Charles’s brother Joseph H. Wilson, Jr. died of peritonitis and appendicitis on February 24, 1922, aged 16.
+His brother, Joseph H. Wilson, Jr., died of peritonitis and appendicitis on February 24, 1922, aged 16.
 According to Charles’s son, he blamed his stepmother for not seeking medical treatment for Joseph quickly enough.
 The following year, his older sister married and moved out of the house.
-Joseph H. Wilson, Sr. became ill in early 1924 and had to retire from the Pennsylvania Railroad.
-Beginning in September 1924, he was hospitalized at the Delaware State Hospital in Farnhurst, leaving Charles living with his stepmother.
+Charles’s father became ill in early 1924 and had to retire from the Pennsylvania Railroad.
+Later that year, in September 1924, he was hospitalized at the Delaware State Hospital in Farnhurst, leaving Charles living with his stepmother.

 Over 17 years later, a U.S. Army officer visited the Wilmington Morning News building, ostensibly looking for a lead on a friend he hadn’t seen for half his lifetime.
 On November 25, 1942, Wilhelmina Syfrit recounted the story he told in her column, “One to Another.”
 According to Syfrit, when Charles ran away: